subha-86/8_VPN/README.md

 - Learn about protocols used (OpenVPN, WireGuard, etc.).
 - Understand privacy benefits like masking IP, avoiding ISP throttling, and protection on public Wi-Fi.

-### 8. Report Writing
-Create a summary report including:
-- VPN setup steps followed
-- Screenshots (if available) of connection status and IP change
-- Observations on:
-  - Internet speed before and after VPN use
-  - Anonymity and privacy improvement
-  - Any issues faced
-- Reflection on when and why VPNs are useful

----

 ## Optional Extras
 - Run a DNS leak test at [https://dnsleaktest.com](https://dnsleaktest.com)